oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    Completed
    ```

-   If your output does not show a successful completion, you must
+   > **Note**: If your output does not show a successful completion, you must
    troubleshoot the reason and resolve it before proceeding to the next
    step.

-4. You must create `LoadBalancer` service for the Admin Server and the WLS cluster.
+4. You must create `LoadBalancer` service for the Administration Server and the WLS cluster.
 This enables WLS to service requests from outside the AKS cluster.

-   Use the configuration file in `~/azure/weblogic-on-aks/admin-lb.yaml` to create a load balancer for the admin server.
-The following content is an example of `admin-lb.yaml`, with default domain uid  `domain1`, admin server name `admin-server`, and default port `7001`.
+   Use the configuration file in `~/azure/weblogic-on-aks/admin-lb.yaml` to create a load balancer service for the Administration Server.
+The following content is an example of `admin-lb.yaml`, with default domain uid  `domain1`, server name `admin-server`, and default port `7001`.

    ```yaml
    apiVersion: v1